Hate Crime Subgroup Coordinator: Quinn Brown

 The subgroup has been set up to raise awareness and offer support to people who have suffered a hate crime because of their sexual orientation and/or gender identity.

-We work closely with the police and offer them LGBT training and we are putting on a play highlighting LGBT Hate Crime.
+We work closely with the police and offer them LGBT training and run campaigns during hate crime awareness week.